ACCESS-NRI/access-ram3-configs/documentation/docs/pages/configurations/modify-nest.md

 ### Change the name of each individual "resolution" within the over-arching nest {: .no-toc }

-The settings for each resolution nest within a nested region is defined separately.
+The settings for each resolution nest within a nested region are defined separately.

 For nest 1, resolution n, navigate to: